aeternity/protocol/epoch/api/channels_api_usage.md

 #### Get proof of inclusion
-In order to build and use different services, one might need to provide a third party a minimified view of the internal channel's state.
+In order to build and use different services, one might need to provide a third party a minimal view of the internal channel's state.

 In order to fetch a proof of inclusion from the latest modified state tree, a participant sends a WebSocket message